 Each fall, approximately a dozen students pursue their bachelor’s, master’s, and doctoral degrees with federal funding from the National Science Foundation and the Department of Homeland Security.
-These grants are part of NYU Tandon School of Engineering’s ASPIRE (A Scholarship for Service Partnership for Interdisciplinary Research and Education) program .
-Government funding provides full scholarships (tuition, books, stipend, and professional development allowance) for students to study cybersecurity at NYU Tandon for up to three years.
+These grants are part of NYU’s ASPIRE (A Scholarship for Service Partnership for Interdisciplinary Research and Education) program .
+Government funding provides full scholarships (tuition, books, stipend, and professional development allowance) for students to study cybersecurity at NYU for up to three years.

 After completing their coursework, students will help protect the nation’s information infrastructure by working as security experts in a government agency for at least the amount of time they have been supported by this program.
 Since 2002, 100 students have graduated with help from this program, earning degrees in computer science, electrical engineering, engineering management, forensic sciences, business administration, information systems technology management, national security studies, and public policy.
 They have gone on to work at numerous government agencies, national laboratories, and federally funded research and development corporations.
 For a full list of agencies who have hired our ASPIRE graduates, click here.

-The scholarship covers 100% of NYU Tandon tuition and fees.
+The scholarship covers 100% of NYU tuition and fees and is open to students at NYU Tandon, NYU Wagner, NYU Stern, NYU Steinhardt, NYU Courant, and the NYU School of Law.
 The scholarship also includes an academic year stipend of $25,000 (for undergraduates) and $34,000 (for graduate students) per year for living expenses and a $6,000 annual allowance for professional development and a $2,000 allowance for textbooks.
 More information

 - United States Citizens

-- Current NYU Tandon Student or applicant for next Fall (NYU Tandon admissions application must be submitted before scholarship application)
+- Current NYU Student or applicant for next Fall (NYU admissions application must be submitted before scholarship application)

 - 18 years or older